jbuehl/carputer/README.md

 Software for a car computer (carputer) based on the Raspberry Pi.
 This is installed in my 2008 Toyota Tacoma Prerunner.

-This represents my third carputer I have built over about 15 years.
-Functions such as entertainment and navigation are better handled by commercially available units so I'm not attempting to do that any more.
-I have an Alpine ILX-107 with wireless CarPlay that does this as well as providing a backup camera.
-This project implements some additional functions on a second screen that aren't readily available on the Alpine.
+This is the third carputer I have built over a period of about 15 years.
+At first I tried to implement everything, but over time I realized that functions such as entertainment and navigation are better handled by commercially available units so I'm not attempting to do that any more.
+I have an Alpine ILX-107 with wireless CarPlay connected to my iPhone that does these things as well as providing a backup camera.
+For music I like to use Spotify or SiriusXM and for navigation I prefer Google Maps.
+With this project I am focusing on some additional functions on a second screen that aren't readily available on the Alpine.

 The software in this project consists of two applications that collect GPS and vehicle diagnostic data.
-Both types of data are continuously logged to flat files.
-The current values of each type are also written to JSON files which form the interface to the user interface application contained in the jbuehl/ha project.
-That application, carApp.py, reads the GPS and diagnostic data from the JSON files, interfaces to the temperature sensor and camera module, and presents the user interface on the LCD touchscreen.
+Both types of data are continuously logged to files.
+The current values of each type are also written to files which are monitored by the user interface application contained in the jbuehl/ha project.
+That application reads the GPS and diagnostic data from the current files, interfaces to the temperature sensor and camera module, and presents the user interface on the LCD touchscreen.

 ![photo](docs/IMG_6727.JPG)